panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 This has a major impact on the size of the final image.
 The main frameworks offer different image tags to use.
 Go for the leaner images, as you can save on storage, but this may come with a caveat.

-For Node, use `alpine` instead of the `latest`.
+For Node, use `alpine` images instead of `latest`.
-Alpine-based images are sought after for their minimal size and smaller vulnerability count.
+Alpine-based images are popular for their minimal size and smaller vulnerability count.
 They are not officially supported by the Node team though.
-See the list of [unofficial-builds](https://github.com/nodejs/unofficial-builds/) for Node.
-Alpine project uses [musl](https://www.musl-libc.org/) for the C standard library implementation, whereas Debian’s Node.js tags (for instance `bullseye` or `slim`) rely on the `glibc` implementation.
-This will suffice for smaller projects, but might occasionally cause compatibility issues with dependencies that include native code.
+See the list of [unofficial Node builds](https://github.com/nodejs/unofficial-builds/).
+Alpine project uses [musl](https://www.musl-libc.org/) to implement the C standard library, whereas Debian’s Node.js tags (for instance `bullseye` or `slim`) rely on the `glibc`.
+For this reason, it might cause compatibility issues with dependencies that include native code.
+However, `alpine` will suffice for most projects.

 I downloaded some common Node image tags to compare them:
 ```